bentoml/BentoML/docs/source/frameworks/fastai.rst

    See :ref:`concepts/runner:Using Runners` doc for a general introduction to the Runner concept and its usage.

-``runner.predict.run`` is generally a drop-in replacement for ``learner.predict`` regardless of the learner type.

-A fastai :obj:`~bentoml.Runner` is a wrapper around a fastai :~obj:`Learner` object.
-This means that a fastai runner will receive the same inputs type as the given learner.
+``runner.predict.run`` is generally a drop-in replacement for ``learner.predict`` regardless of the learner type for executing the prediction in the model runner.
+A fastai runner will receive the same inputs type as the given learner.

 For example, Runner created from a `Tabular learner <https://docs.fast.ai/tabular.learner.html>`_ model will accept a :obj:`pandas.DataFrame` as input, where as a Text learner based runner will accept a :obj:`str` as input.